The Secret to Love That Lasts

 StoryShot #8: Physical Touch is a Powerful Sign of Affection

 Suppose your partner’s primary love language is physical touch.
-In that case, you should engage with actions like holding hands, kissing, embracing, and sexual intercourse.
+In that case, you should engage in actions like holding hands, kissing, embracing, and sexual intercourse.
 For the latter, you must learn what your partner enjoys.
 You can ask them what they find pleasurable and tailor your behaviors to their pleasures.
 It is critical in relationships that both partners learn what the other individual finds pleasurable.
 One way to consider new concepts to incorporate in the bedroom is by reading up on sexual techniques.
 It is an excellent idea to experiment, but you should always check your partner is comfortable.

 StoryShot #9: Identify Your Own Primary Love Language

-- Ask yourself what you most often request from your partner.
+1. Ask yourself what you most often request from your partner.
 It is often the case that you are asking for something as it fulfills you emotionally.

-- Additionally, you can identify your love language by thinking of times when your partner’s behaviors have hurt you.
+3. Additionally, you can identify your love language by thinking of times when your partner’s behaviors have hurt you.
 For example, when they have not done something or failed to understand you.
 Suppose you have been upset by your partner withdrawing one of these love languages.
 In that case, that is likely your primary love language.

-- Your upbringing can also help you better understand which love language is likely your primary one.
+4. Your upbringing can also help you better understand which love language is likely your primary one.
 Try to remember how your parents or carers helped you feel loved while you were growing up.

 “Love can be expressed and received in all five languages.
 However, if you don’t speak a person’s primary love language, that person will not feel loved, even though you may be speaking the other four.
 Once you are speaking his or her primary love language fluently, then you can sprinkle in the other four, and they will be like icing on the cake.” – Gary Chapman